mousepawmedia/devdocs/source/setup_linux/install.rst

 entire operating system in the process.

 Every two years, Ubuntu releases a **Long-Term Support [LTS] version**, which is supported with updates for five years.
-The most recent LTS was **Ubuntu 18.04 "Bionic Beaver"**.
 If you'd prefer stability over cutting-edge new features, I'd recommend this option.

 However, if you're tech-savvy and love experimenting with the latest features, you might want to use the newest release.